 Tutorial services are available to all Herkimer students through the Academic Support Center, located on the first level of the Ronald F. Williams Library Building.
-Online tutoring is also available in addition to the traditional face to face tutoring.
+Online tutoring is also available for some courses in addition to the traditional face to face tutoring.
 Stop by in person or call 315 866-0300 Ext.
 8275 for information.